UniversityOfHelsinkiCS/lomake/README.md

-# Toskaboiler

-Toskaboiler is a boilerplate for anyone wanting to get a kickstart on mono-repo react - fullstack project.
-It contains all the parts that are common in toska projects.

 ## Short tutorial

 The project is split into 2 parts: client and server while index.js in root works as the main file.
 The project contains no database dependant parts.